Me1lowfe1low/EmotionDesign/README.md

 </p>

 > EmotionDesign is an app that allows users to track their emotions daily \
-> and analyse the range of their feelings over time using statistics.
+> and analyse the range of their feelings over time using statistics. \
+> Currently working on redesingning app.
+So the images below are not the save as application would look like

 <a id="TableOfContents"></a>
 # Table of contents